getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/configuration_options.md

 ## Environment

-`Environment` is a powerful configuration that enables developers using Sentry to filter issues, releases, and userfeedback within the Issues Details page in the U/I. Sometimes there might be cases where you are focused on a particular environment and want to see issues related to that environment.
+`Environment` is a powerful configuration that enables developers using Sentry to filter issues, releases, and user feedback within the Issues Details page in the U/I. Sometimes there might be cases where you are focused on a particular environment and want to see issues related to that environment.
 Having the option to filter the environment, your workflow becomes a lot more clearer and the time it takes to debug issues you are focused on easier.

-1. In the `views.py` file, in the initializatio of (`sentry_sdk.init()`), add the configuration option `environment`.
+1. In the `views.py` file, in the initialization of (`sentry_sdk.init()`), add the configuration option `environment`.

 2. Set the `environment` variable to any value you feel is appropriate.
-In our example, I've set it to `Production` indiciating the issue occurred within the production.
+In our example, I've set it to `Production` indicating the issue occurred within the production.

    ```python
     environment:"Production"